Drag Race España

 Drag Race España (sometimes called Drag Race Spain) is a Spanish reality competition television series, produced by Atresmedia Televisión in collaboration with Buendía Estudios and executive produced by World of Wonder.
 It is the Spanish adaptation of the Drag Race franchise.
 In a similar format to the American version, the show features a crop of Spanish drag queens as they compete for a grand prize of €30,000 and the title of "Spain's Next Drag Superstar".
 The series airs on ATRESplayer Premium in Spain and on WOW Presents Plus elsewhere.

 The first season premiered on 30 May 2021.
-The series was later renewed for a second season, which premiered on March 27, 2022., and a third season, which premiered on April 16, 2023.
+The series was later renewed for a second season, which premiered on 27 March 2022, and a third season, which premiered on 16 April 2023.
 An All Stars version with past contestants was also announced to be aired after the third season.

 Drag Race España is the seventh international adaptation of the American reality competition series RuPaul's Drag Race, following Chilean, Thai, British, Canadian, Dutch, and Australian and New Zealand versions.
 It has been followed by Italian, French, Filipino, Belgian, Swedish, Mexican, Brazilian, and German iterations.

 The winner of the first season of Drag Race España was Carmen Farala.
 The winner of the second season of Drag Race España was Sharonne.
 The winner of the third season of Drag Race España was Pitita.
 The winner of the fourth season was Le Cocó.
+The winner of the fifth season was Satín Greco.

 Production

 The program is produced by World of Wonder and Atresmedia in collaboration with Buendía Estudios.
 It premiered in May 2021 through the Atresplayer Premium payment platform, while internationally it is broadcast via streaming on WOW Presents Plus.
-On December 30, 2020, the opening of the selection process for the participants was announced.
-The main judges: Ana Locking, Javier Ambrossi and Javier Calvo and the main presenter Supremme de Luxe were announced in March 2021, while the ten contestants were announced on April 26, 2021.
+On 30 December 2020, the opening of the selection process for the participants was announced.
+The main judges: Ana Locking, Javier Ambrossi and Javier Calvo and the main presenter Supremme de Luxe were announced in March 2021, while the ten contestants were announced on 26 April 2021.
 Two days later, Michelle Visage made the official presentation of the contestants and announced that the program would premiere in May of that same year.

 Casting occurred in early 2021 with filming starting by early March 2021.
 In Spain, the show is carried by ATRESplayer Premium.
 In the United States, the United Kingdom, and other international territories, the series premiered on WOW Presents Plus, the streaming service of RuPaul's Drag Race production company World of Wonder, concurrently with its Spanish debut.
 It is the seventh international version of the Drag Race franchise, after The Switch Drag Race, Drag Race Thailand, RuPaul's Drag Race UK, Canada's Drag Race, Drag Race Holland and RuPaul's Drag Race Down Under.
-On August 31, 2021, it was announced that Atresmedia renewed the series for a second season.
+On 31 August 2021, it was announced that Atresmedia renewed the series for a second season.